Gabrieldev2001/Gabrieldev2001/README.md

-# I'm Gabe, Software Developer
+# I'm Gabe, Software Engineer

-I'm Gabe.
-I have been a developer since 2022.
-I am looking to boost my career with studies and dedication.
-I have a greater affinity with Backend, but I have experience with different areas of technology, such as security, DevOps and Software Quality.
-If you are willing to know more about me, find me on one of my social networks below:
+Full Stack Developer and Data Analyst passionate about creating innovative and efficient technological solutions.
+With over 2 years of experience in the field, I possess solid skills in front-end and back-end development, including technologies such as JavaScript, React, Node.js, Express, Python, .NET, SQL, and NoSQL.

 <a href="https://www.linkedin.com/in/ebagabee/" target="_blank"> ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a>